google/data-layer-helper/README.md

 ```

 ## Summary
-We've seen above that the dataLayer provides a simple API for page authors.
+We've seen above that the data layer provides a simple API for page authors.
 They simply define
-an array called dataLayer, then push messages onto it.
+an array called `dataLayer`, then push messages onto it.

 There are three types of messages:
 * Standard Messages (Objects)